YubicoLabs/fido-openssh-workshop/README.md

 - FIDO features device attestation, which lets you cryptographically prove you are using a specific security key make and model.

-In this workshop, we will give a short introduction to FIDO security keys, and provide several demos of the use of security keys with OpenSSH, such as signing arbitrary data, authenticating to remote systems, and using key attestation.
+In this workshop, we will give a short introduction to FIDO security keys, and provide several exercises for the use of security keys with OpenSSH, such as signing arbitrary data, authenticating to remote systems, and using key attestation.

 The workshop consists of a number of exercises that participants can perform on their system.